UQ-RCC/xnat/content/en/docs/user-guides/getting-started/non-aaf-members.md

 ---
 title: "Non-AAF members"
 linkTitle: "Non-AAF members"
-weight: 20
+weight: 40
 description: >
   Non-University, non-AAF members and other users
 ---

-Non-AAF members may include users from:
+This guide is for users from non-AAF member organisations, including:
-  - QLD Health, HIRF, TRI, QIMR, QLD Xray
+  - QLD Health, TRI, QIMR, QLD Xray

-Non-AAF members may require XNAT access for:
+Non-AAF members usually require XNAT access for:
-- Data acquisition from sites including HIRF,
+- Management of data acquisition from sites such as CAI, HIRF, TRI
-- Project collaboration
+- Collaborating on projects managed on UQ-RCC XNAT

 ## Signing into XNAT
 ---